sanje2v/DualSuperResLearningForSemSeg/README.md

 Perform training on the '*train*' split of **Cityscapes dataset**.

 *Example usage:*
-`python main.py train --stage 1 --description "Stage 1 training" --epochs 200 --batch_size 6 --device gpu --checkpoint_history 40 --num_workers 4 --val_interval 5`
+`python main.py train --stage 1 --description "Stage 1 training" --epochs 200 --batch-size 6 --device gpu --checkpoint-history 40 --num-workers 4 --val-interval 5`

 ## Resume training
 Resume training from an interrupted session using checkpoint file (that have '.checkpoint' extension and are autosaved under './weights/checkpoints').

 *Example usage:*
-`python main.py resume_train --checkpoint ./weights/checkpoints/epoch50.checkpoint`
+`python main.py resume-train --checkpoint ./weights/checkpoints/epoch50.checkpoint`

 ## Testing
 Perform inference on a specified image file with specified weights and shows result as well as saves it to a file.

 *Example usage:*
-`python main.py test --image_file ~/Pictures/input.jpg --weights ./weights/stage3/final.weights --device gpu`
+`python main.py test --image-file ~/Pictures/input.jpg --weights ./weights/stage3/final.weights --device gpu`

 The result of the inference is saved in `./outputs/<image_filename>.png`.